Parcel Delivery Mailman

 If you lost your job tomorrow, what would you do for work?

-Asked by pele about 12 years ago
+Asked by pele over 12 years ago

 I assume that you're referring to the financial issues of the post office.
 I'm a union employee and I would never just "lose" my job.
 If it came down to something like that, there would be a tell tale chain of events leading up to it.
 During which, I would explore other options available to me to provide income for my family.
 I have faith in the United States Postal Service and I'm sure they'll find a way to pull through any hardship...Now or in the future.